 How Fast Can a Snake Move?

 Snakes move at all sorts of speeds depending on their size and species.
 Some snakes hardly move at all, letting their prey come to them instead.
 Most common snakes move around six mph, but the Sidewinder, which is the fastest snake in the world, can move at 18 mph.
-For context, the average human only runs about six to ten mph, although the fast human in the world can run 28 mph.
+For context, the average human only runs about six to ten mph, although the fastest human in the world can run 28 mph.

 List of Sources